notadeejay/rbc-training/data/Week 1 Day 2/04__Start your HTML project__Exercise.md

 Your first project will be building a website all about YOU.
-We've come up with a great design for you, but don't be afaid to customize it using your favourite colors and fonts.
+We've come up with a great design for you, but don't be afraid to customize it using your favourite colours and fonts.

 [Check out the design here](https://cl.ly/2u3D2E2f1m08)

-Over the next few classes, we'll be learning how to build a great looking website, before deploying it.
+Over the next few classes, we'll slowly add to your project, before we deploy it in Week 3!

+### Exercises
-## Create your project folder, and open it in brackets
+###### Create your project folder, and open it in brackets

 - [ ] Create an empty **folder** on your computer, and give it a name like `personal_site_project`
 - [ ] Open your empty folder in Brackets